networknext/next/docs/setup_prerequisites.md

 Go to https://cloud.google.com/ and sign up to create a new google account.
 It must have an organization associated with it.

-Once the account is setup, create a test project in the google cloud console:
+Once the account is setup, click on this link and create a test project in the google cloud console:

 [https://console.google.com](https://developers.google.com/workspace/guides/create-project)